The Story Of Josephine Earp, The Mystery Woman Who Became The Common-Law Wife Of Old West Lawman Wyatt Earp

 She went by several names: Josephine Marcus, Sadie Mansfield, and Josephine Behan.
 But the name “Josephine Earp” made her famous.

 In 1881, the same year as the notorious shootout at the O.K.
 Corral, Josephine Earp was living in Tombstone, Arizona, with Old West lawman Wyatt Earp.
-But even before she became entangled with the infamous man, Josephine had some adventures of her own.
+But even before she became entangled with this legendary gunslinger, Josephine had some adventures of her own.

-But she went to her grave trying to hide the secrets of her wild years in the West.
+However, Josephine Earp almost went to her grave having hidden the secrets of her wild years in the West.
+But finally, the astonishing truth came out.

 Born in Brooklyn in 1861, Josephine Marcus was the daughter of immigrants.
 Her Jewish parents had moved to the U.S. from Germany, and the year Josephine turned seven, her family moved to San Francisco.